neheller/kits21/examples/nnUNet_baseline/README.md

 ### Best configuration

-Once the models are trained, one can run nnUNet_find_best_configuration command to determine what configuration to use for test set prediction
+Once the models are trained, you can either choose manually which one you would like to use, or use the `nnUNet_find_best_configuration` command to automatically determine the best configuration.
+Since this command does not understand the HECs, we recommend to evaluate the different configurations manually with the evaluation scripts provided in the kits21 repository and selecting the best performing model based on that.

+Should you still with to use `nnUNet_find_best_configuration`, this is how you do it:
 ```console
 nnUNet_find_best_configuration -m 3d_fullres 3d_lowres 3d_cascade_fullres -t 135
 ```

+Note: adapt the `-m` part to the configurations that you actually have trained!

 ### Inference

-For running the predictions on specific folder one can either make use of the scripts prepared for docker submission or run nnUNet_predict command:
+For running the predictions on specific folder you can either make use of the scripts prepared for docker submission or run `nnUNet_predict` command:
 ```console
 nnUNet_predict -i INPUT_FOLDER -o OUTPUT_FOLDER -t 135 -m 3d_fullres
 ```

+IMPORTANT: nnU-Net expects the filenames in the input folder to end with _XXXX.nii.gz where _XXXX is a modality identifier.
+For KiTS there is just one modality (CT) so the files need to end with _0000.nii.gz

+## Updating the KiTS21 dataset within nnU-Net

+The datset will be finalized by July 15th 2021.
+In order to upate the dataset within nnU-Net you HAVE TO delete not only the content of `${nnUNet_raw_data_base}/nnUNet_raw_data` but also `${nnUNet_raw_data_base}/nnUNet_cropped_data` and `${nnUNet_preprocessed}/Task137_KiTS2021`.
+Then rerun [experiment planning and preprocessing](#experiment-planning-and-preprocessing).

+# Extending nnU-Net for KiTS2021

+[Here](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/extending_nnunet.md) are instructions on how to change and adapt nnU-Net.
+In order to keep things fair between participants **WE WILL NOT PROVIDE SUPPORT FOR IMPROVING nnU-Net FOR KITS2021**.
+You are on your own!